star2star/starpaas-node-template/README.md

 Using your favorite editor modify the node code which can be found at ./src/index.js.

-You will need to modify the storybook test file which can be found at ./src/test/stories/index.js.
+You may need to modify the storybook test file which can be found at ./src/test/stories/index.js.
 NOTE: changes within this file might need to be applied to template so future nodes may blessed by your changes; please coordinate with team lead.

 Validating via StoryBook